Payal-Misal-11/Mobile_Sales_Dashboard/README.md

 - `Mobile_Sales_Dashboard.pbix` → Power BI dashboard file
 - `Mobile_Sales.xlsx` → Dataset

-## 🚀 How to Use
-1. Download the `.pbix` file.
-2. Open it using **Microsoft Power BI Desktop**.
-3. Explore and interact with the visuals.

 ## 🛠 Tools & Technologies
 - **Microsoft Power BI Desktop**
 - **DAX (Data Analysis Expressions)**